HenryWoodbury/batcast/README.md

 # Batcast

-`npm run build` (or vite build) builds the project, and outputs to the folder `./dist`
+`npm run build` builds the project with Rollup, and outputs to the folder `./dist`

 ## Sources

-Extension development can be tricky as many tutorials are based on manifest 2 instead of manifest 3.
+Extension development can be tricky as many tutorials are based on manifest 2 instead of manifest 3 and extension developers are not a huge community.

 Some sources I've found useful: